cloudtrainerwork/Power-BI-Deployment-Governance-and-Adoption/Whiteboard design session/WDS trainer guide - Power BI Deployment & Adoption Planning Workshop.md

 Timeframe: 15 minutes

-Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.
+Directions: With all participants in the session, the facilitator/SME presents an overview of the case study.

 1. Meet your table participants and trainer.

 1. Read all of the directions for steps 1-3 in the student guide.

-1. As a table team, review the following customer case study.
+1. As a table team, review the following and identify opportunities with the Power BI Adoption Framework in mind.

-### Customer situation
+### Customer case study continued
 Contoso Healthcare has been in their original location for 20 years and currently focused on expansion and acquisition.
 There are currently 10,000 employees that are in their Azure Active Directory and they currently have 20 satellite physician offices with a goal of more than doubling that number in the next 2 years.
 The satellite offices are unique because every office is an acquisition and they need to immediately begin using the parent organizations procedures and standards for quality care.
 So they need their existing data integrated as fast as possible.

 Because of the size of the organization and the assumption that all technology is led through IT efforts there has not been a focus on providing Business Intelligence capabilities to the organization.
 Currently the main source of reports is generated by hand utilizing Excel and shared either by email or SharePoint.
 Because of how reports are currently handled there are ongoing concerns over different parts of the organization having access to reports they should not have access to.

 Additionally, with all the reports generated by hand and also many legacy reports being used for many years there is no consistency.
 With many new offices being assimilated they tend to have their own methodologies for generating reports and this creates even more inconsistency.

-Also if someone does reach out to support to look for either a template or a best practice there is no information available to provide.
-No individual has provided any training or mentoring to the the support staff or online.
-So the situation never gets better because there is a
+Also, if someone does reach out to support to look for either a template or a best practice there is no information available to provide.
+No individual has provided any training or mentoring to the support staff or online.
+So, the situation never gets better because there is a

  - a lack of standards
  - lack of documentation
  - no one has been empowered to start the process

 With the increasing organization size the IT department has become a hindrance in not only providing access to systems because there no plan to govern who has access, how long they will need access, and what kind of access they would need.

 ### Customer needs
-1. Use existing on-premise data in the cloud reports
-2. They would also like to minimize the operational overhead within their current processes.
-3. They would like to have a release schedule as this gets implemented rather than a single launch.
-4. Provide a central repository of best practices, support questions and answers,
-5. Provide a plan for governing when new reports are needed and when they can be eliminated.
-6. An archiving strategy for existing reports
+Utilize the Power BI Adoption Roadmap to define the best option(s) for adopting Power BI in the organization.
+1.	**Maturity level** – The organization is looking to move past undocumented practices and tribal knowledge.
+2.	**Executive sponsor** – The CEO is looking at hiring a Chief Data Officer to lead the organization and assist with adoption.
+3.	**Content ownership** – The organization realizes that IT can be a bottle-neck and wants smaller parts of the organization to be in charge of the content.
+4.	**Content delivery scope** – Both the content consumers and content creators are going to be very specific to the departments they belong too.
+5.	**Center of Excellence** – The organization would like to take the existing teams that are having positive results and allow them to share knowledge to other teams.
+6.	**Governance** – To prevent delays in adoption the organization would like to start with loose governance standards and add more as time goes on.
+7.	**Mentoring and user enablement** – The organization has experience using a “train the trainer” methodology in the past and would like to continue using that in the future.
+8.	**Community of practice** - The organization has experience using a “train the trainer” methodology in the past and would like to continue using that in the future.
+This includes lunch & learns and using SharePoint as a knowledge sharing tool.
+9.	**User Support** – The organization would like to utilize their existing Support desk for user support.

 ### Customer objections
 1. No migrations of existing data is in scope
 2. Net new data storage can potentially stored in the cloud
-3. How can we ensure HIPAA Compliance and also eliminate the potential for different offices from seeing each others information?
+3. How can we ensure compliance and also eliminate the potential for different offices from seeing each others information?

-### Infographic for common scenarios
+### Infographic for Power BI Adoption

 When implementing Power BI in an organization it is important to understand all the different facets that make up a proper implementation.

 ![](roadmap.png)

-## Step 2 Design a proof of concept
+## Step 2 Plan Adoption Plan Strategy

 ### Outcome

-Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.
+Based on the customer needs design a Adoption Plan Strategy that fits.

 **Timeframe**: 60 minutes

 ### Business needs

 Directions: With all participants at your table, answer the following questions and list the answers on a flip chart:
 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?
 2. What customer business needs do you need to address with your solution?

 ### Design